You are on the global GfK website. Visit our local website for more offerings and information in your country.

 € 52 billion

-There’s no question that the pandemic cemented the importance of online retail.
-It has long been a key priority for Unilever, and as it evolves, we want to make sure we are at the vanguard of driving the landscape forward.
 In this wide-ranging project, we not only confirmed our existing thinking of how e-commerce shopping is evolving in the Netherlands, but we also identified new insights, ideas and trends to integrate into our thinking.
 Today’s online buyer is more experienced and knowledgeable than ever, purchasing in different categories and from diverse channels depending on their needs, motivations and occasions.
 It is only by acknowledging and analyzing this that we can perfect our service so that the right Unilever products are always present, available, and prominent on the virtual shelf.

 Tamara Vieveen